The Shadows (EP): Background

-Hank Marvin, Jet Harris, Bruce Welch, and Tony Meehan rose to fame as The Shadows, the backing act of Cliff Richard.
+Hank Marvin, Jet Harris, Bruce Welch, and Tony Meehan rose to fame as The Shadows, the backing band for Cliff Richard.
 They went on to achieve individual success with "Apache" and in 1961 released their first EP consisting of "four new offerings".
 None of the tracks were released as singles in the UK.

 All the tracks featured on the 1961 South African album Rockin' Guitars, and the 1963 French album Hurrah!
 For The Shadows.
 However, the tracks did not feature on a UK album until Mustang was released under the Music for Pleasure label in 1971.
 They also all featured on their album The EP Collection released under the See for Miles Records in 1988.